Onzai

 Gather

 We walk the desert and the canyons.
-What we bring back has already finished its first life, a branch the wind shaped, a stone the rain wore, moss from a north-facing wall.
+What we bring back is what we find, a branch the wind shaped, a stone the rain wore, moss from a north-facing wall.
+The searching is part of the work.

 II